IsraelDCastro/rails-vite-tailwindcss-template/README_BULMA.md

 ```bash
 rails new my_app --skip-webpack-install --skip-javascript -d <database_you_want> -m template_bulma.rb --normal
 ```
+When you clone the repo just be sure to be inside the project when you run the command, from outside be sure to put the correct file direction.

 ## Rails 7 + Vue 3 + ViteJS + Bulma